LordYoni/WaterMonitor/README.md

 ### Installing the ESP32 Board in Arduino IDE

-1. **Open Arduino IDE**: Ensure you have the latest version installed.
+1. **Open Arduino IDE**: Make sure you have the latest version installed.
 2. **Access Preferences**: Go to `File` > `Preferences`.
 3. **Add Board URL**: In the "Additional Board Manager URLs" field, add the following URL: https://dl.espressif.com/dl/package_esp32_index.json
    If there are already URLs in this field, separate them with commas.